5y/HCAI_Reading/README.md

-# HCAI_Reading
+# Welcome to the HCAI Meetings
-Applied HCAI Weekly Meeting
+We are using this page to organize our meetings and activities around it.